NOTE: This page is not regularly maintained. For the most up to date biographical information, please visit LinkedIn.

 I currently work on STEM-related student and workforce development programs.

-I am currently the Engineering Abroad Advisor in the Office of Global Engineering Leadership at the A. James Clark School of Engineering at the University of Maryland in College Park, MD, where I advise outgoing and incoming exchange students and support courses in our Global Engineering Leadership minor.
+I previously served as the Engineering Abroad Advisor in the Office of Global Engineering Leadership at the A. James Clark School of Engineering at the University of Maryland in College Park, MD, where I advised outgoing and incoming exchange students and supported courses in our Global Engineering Leadership minor.

-My teaching experience additionally includes serving as a teaching assistant for the University of Maryland’s ENES 317: Introduction to Engineering Leadership (Spring 2019) and ENES 472: International Business Cultures in Engineering and Technology (Spring 2019), as well as the Middlebury Institute’s IEMG 8510: International Education Program Design and Assessment (Spring 2018) and IEMG 8511: Logic Model Framework for International Education (Spring 2018).
+My teaching experience additionally includes serving as a teaching assistant for the University of Maryland’s ENES 317: Introduction to Engineering Leadership (Spring 2019) and ENES 472: International Business Cultures in Engineering and Technology (Winter 2021 and Spring 2019), as well as the Middlebury Institute’s IEMG 8510: International Education Program Design and Assessment (Spring 2018) and IEMG 8511: Logic Model Framework for International Education (Spring 2018).